dev-dominick/weather-dashboard/README.md

 ## Description

-I have developed an a weather dashboard to display a user current and future weather data for any location they search for.
+I have developed a weather dashboard to display a user current and future weather data for any location they search for.